irasponsible/cities2-flag-icons/README.md

     ...\AppData\LocalLow\Colossal Order\Cities Skylines II\ModsData\AssetIconLibrary\CustomThumbnails

-As of `2024-11-20`, Asset Icon Library does not support files in subfolders, so extract all the images into that CustomThumbnails folder.
+As of `2024-11-20`, Asset Icon Library does not support files in subfolders, so move all the images into the CustomThumbnails folder, don't leave them in the sub-folders.

 **You will need to have AIL set to replace default icons**.
 If you're like me and prefer the default zone icons and other stuff, you can copy those thumbnails from CS:II's game files into the CustomThumbnails folder too.